NardoXD/podcasts-api/README.md

 > duplicates within some of categories

 The function `group_by_genre` uses a query to join the three related tables sorted by genre name.
-After this, this records are inserted in a dict to return the response.
+After this, this records are inserted in a dictionary to return the response.

 - Use the endpoint `http://localhost:5000/api/group-by-genre` with the GET